-Whenever an employee temporarily is charged to perform in general the duties and responsibilities of a position in a higher rated classification that are separate and distinct from those of the employee's own position for a period of any five full cumulative days in a calendar quarter, the employee shall be compensated, retroactive to the time the assignment took place, at an amount equal to four and one-half percent of the employee's current rate of pay, or at the starting rate of the pay scale group for the higher class, whichever is greater.
-Employees who are charged to perform higher class work for a full day and who take leave for a portion of that day will be compensated, in increments of 1/4 hour, for the partial day worked in the higher class after the five full day threshold has been met.
-An employee while temporarily working and being paid in a higher class will also be paid at the higher rate for a holiday provided the employee is charged to perform the higher level duties on the employee's scheduled workday immediately before and immediately after such holiday and is paid at the higher rate on those days.
+Whenever a Supervisor temporarily is charged to perform in general the duties and responsibilities of a position in a higher rated classification that are separate and distinct from those of the Supervisor's own position for a period of any five full cumulative days in a calendar quarter, the Supervisor shall be compensated, retroactive to the time the assignment took place, at an amount equal to four and one-half percent of the Supervisor's current rate of pay, or at the starting rate of the pay scale group for the higher class, whichever is greater.
+Supervisors who are charged to perform higher class work for a full day and who take leave for a portion of that day will be compensated, in increments of 1/4 hour, for the partial day worked in the higher class after the five full day threshold has been met.
+A Supervisor while temporarily working and being paid in a higher class will also be paid at the higher rate for a holiday provided the Supervisor is charged to perform the higher level duties on the Supervisor's scheduled workday immediately before and immediately after such holiday and is paid at the higher rate on those days.
 The holiday shall not count toward the requirement for five full cumulative days in a quarter.
 Once the requirement for the five full cumulative day threshold has been met, payment will be included in the biweekly paycheck.
-If the position is filled permanently by other than the employee temporarily filling the position, the employee temporarily assigned shall be returned to their previous position and compensation, but shall receive any increments and service credits for such increments to which they would have been entitled had they remained in their normal assignment.
-An employee or employees shall not be temporarily assigned to perform in general the duties and responsibilities of a position in a higher rated classification for more than nine continuous months or the length of the leave of absence of the employee being replaced, whichever is greater.
+If the position is filled permanently by other than the Supervisor temporarily filling the position, the Supervisor temporarily assigned shall be returned to their previous position and compensation, but shall receive any increments and service credits for such increments to which they would have been entitled had they remained in their normal assignment.
+A Supervisor or Supervisors shall not be temporarily assigned to perform in general the duties and responsibilities of a position in a higher rated classification for more than nine continuous months or the length of the leave of absence of the Supervisor being replaced, whichever is greater.

-In addition, if the Employer assigns an employee on a temporary basis to a lower classification or if an employee temporarily performs some duties and functions assigned to a lower classification, the employee so assigned shall receive the compensation of the higher level to which the employee is regularly assigned.
-The Employer, however, at any individual work site shall make such assignments on a non-discriminatory basis so as to equalize the same among the employees within the classification from which assignments are made, so long as such equalization does not interfere with efficient operating procedures.
+In addition, if the Employer assigns a Supervisor on a temporary basis to a lower classification or if a Supervisor temporarily performs some duties and functions assigned to a lower classification, the Supervisor so assigned shall receive the compensation of the higher level to which the Supervisor is regularly assigned.
+The Employer, however, at any individual work site shall make such assignments on a non-discriminatory basis so as to equalize the same among the Supervisors within the classification from which assignments are made, so long as such equalization does not interfere with efficient operating procedures.

-Grievances arising from Section 2 of this Recommendation shall be submitted in writing and the employee shall attempt to include the dates on which the alleged out of class work occurred and a description of the alleged higher level work performed.
-The failure of the employee to provide the required information will not affect the validity of the grievance.
+Grievances arising from Section 2 of this Recommendation shall be submitted in writing and the Supervisor shall attempt to include the dates on which the alleged out of class work occurred and a description of the alleged higher level work performed.
+The failure of the Supervisor to provide the required information will not affect the validity of the grievance.